KiddLab/QuicK-mer2/tutorial.md

 ```

 When completed, it will create two new files in sample-out/:

-`NA12878.qm2.bin` this is the kmer count file
+`NA12878.qm2.bin` is the kmer count file
 `NA12878.qm2.txt` is a summary of the depth x GC content profile